ht-sdks/events-sdk-csharp/README.md

 **NOTE: Migrating from Analytics.NET and Analytics.Xamarin?
 See our migration guide [here](https://segment.com/docs/connections/sources/catalog/libraries/server/csharp/migration-guide/)**

-### BREAKING CHANGES ALERT: if you are upgrading from 1.+ to 2.+, check out the breaking changes list [here](https://github.com/segmentio/Analytics-CSharp/releases/tag/2.0.0).
+### BREAKING CHANGES ALERT: if you are upgrading from 1.+ to 2.+, check out the breaking changes list [here](https://github.com/ht-sdks/events-sdk-csharp/releases/tag/2.0.0).

 ## Getting Started

-To get started with the Analytics-CSharp library:
+To get started with the events-sdk-csharp library:

 1. Create a Source in Segment.
    1. Go to **Connections > Sources > Add Source**.
    2. Search for **Xamarin** or **Unity** or **.NET** and click **Add source**.
-2. Add the Analytics dependency to your project. **Analytics-CSharp** is distributed via NuGet.
-Check other installation options [here](https://www.nuget.org/packages/Segment.Analytics.CSharp/).
+2. Add the Analytics dependency to your project. **events-sdk-csharp** is distributed via NuGet.
+Check other installation options [here](https://www.nuget.org/packages/Hightouch.Events.CSharp/).

     ```
-    dotnet add package Segment.Analytics.CSharp --version <LATEST_VERSION>
+    dotnet add package Hightouch.Events.CSharp --version <LATEST_VERSION>
     ```
     For Unity, it is distributed via OpenUPM.
 Read more about it [here](https://openupm.com/packages/com.segment.analytics.csharp/?subPage=readme).
     ```